Alibesharat/AutoHistoryCore/README.md

 2. If you wanna physical delete or doesn't  enable history tracking you must call  default savechange method

-3.if you wanna get undelited recored use this following linq Extention:
+3.if you wanna get undelited recoreds use this following linq Extention:

     db.yourModel.undelited().where(...your statement).tolist() .